TheHive-Project/CortexDocs/analyzer_requirements.md

 **Warning**: using this analyzer without **extra caution** might lead to unexpected consequences.
 For example, if the URL you are seeking to unshorten is an attacker-controlled one, you may end up leaving undesired traces in the threat actor's infrastructure logs.
 The TLP values Cortex allows you to configure to prevent the use of an analyzer if the TLP associated with an observable is above the authorized level won't be of much help since Unshortenlink have to access the shortened URL.
 Please do not activate this analyzer unless you (and your fellow analysts) know what they are doing.

+### URLHaus
+Check if a domain, url or hash is known by Abuse.ch and stored in [URLHaus](https://urlhaus.abuse.ch/) database, and get a report about its maliciousness.

+This analyzer comes in only one flavor.

+No configuration is needed.
+It can be used out of the box.

 ### Virusshare
 Check whether a file or hash is available on [VirusShare.com](https://virusshare.com/).